 Clearly, this isn't one of love's better aspects, but it isn't uncommon for partners to feel this way in relationships.
 You might be spending too much time together and getting irritated more often, or there might be a hurtful event from the past that you're still holding onto.

-How Can We Constructively Address Contempt With a Partner?
+How to Constructively Address Contempt With a Partner

 To get past these negative feelings, you'll need to do some soul-searching.
 Be aware of your anger when it presents itself, and make note of whether your partner is actually doing something worthy of your reaction.
 When you're inclined to confront them (or even start an argument), Walfish recommends approaching the situation from a calmer standpoint.